As part of our #NoStigma campaign, our team at St Patrick's Mental Health Services (SPMHS) explores how we can support young people’s mental health.

 While we shouldn’t underestimate the resilience and adaptability of young people, it’s also vital that their mental health and wellbeing is prioritised and supported.
 This is important within family and friend groups, but also among the wider community.
-This is something that Shelbourne FC is fully committed to as part of the club ethos, and is a key part of the motivation for our #NoStigma project together.

 - Encourage them to continue socialising face-to-face with their peers, while following restrictions.
 This can include, for example, meeting a friend for a physically distanced walk or taking part in sports, as and when safe to do so.
 It’s also important to avoid over-use of online communication and social media.